hwreverse/PokeConSerial/g850_kiss/README.md

 You need also to configure CBUS0 as RXLED and CBUS1 as TXLED in order to gain LED Functionality.

-<b> AND FOR HEAVEANS' SAKE:</b> Never set the FT chip to External OSC (Escpecially on this board where it does not have an External Oscillator) lest you are self-destructive and want to brick your chip !
+<b> AND FOR HEAVENS' SAKE:</b> Never set the FT chip to External OSC (Escpecially on this board where it does not have an External Oscillator) lest you are self-destructive and want to brick your chip !

 ![ftprog](img/ftprog.jpg)